 7. Build an Outdoor Fire Pit

-There’s no better way to bring the family together than with smores over a fire pit.
+There’s no better way to bring the family together than with s’mores over a fire pit.
 But you don’t need to spring for a contractor to put one in – with one trip to the home improvement store, you can have your own backyard campfire station in just a few minutes.
+If you need to get rid of rocks from another project, building a fire pit with them is a great way to do it.

-Here are a few affordable ideas to make your own DIY fire pit on a budget:
+Here are a few ways to make your own fire pit without overspending:

 Fire Pit Ideas on a Budget